 Starting seeds can be tricky but I live in the dark and cold tundra of northern Minnesota without electricity….. so if I can do it so can you!
 Starting your own seedlings is the #1 way to save money gardening.
-My mom likes to challenge me on the cost efficiency of gardening.
 If you are buying seedlings I guarantee you are spending more money with a garden than you need to.
-In most of my life I barely miss electricity but man would it be a bonus when starting seeds!!!
-I’ll tell you how I do it AND how my sister does it with the benefits of electricity.
+In most of my life I barely miss electricity, but man would it be a bonus when starting seeds!!!
+I’ll tell you how I do it off-the-grid AND how my sister does it with the benefits of electricity.

 Start out with good seeds.

 If you have any questions about the vitality of your seeds, do a germination test.
 Simply put some seeds on moist paper towels in a plastic bag placed in a warm spot.
 Keep the paper towels moist and check daily for germination.
 Seeds can take any where from a couple days to a couple weeks to germinate.
 If none or only some seeds germinate the you need to get new seed.
 See my post with tips on ordering seeds http://www.twosistersmn.com/top-5-ways-to-succeed-when-ordering-seeds/

 Provide the best growing medium possible